Mewmp55/DADS7202HW02/README.md

 ### **Model: Faster R-CNN ResNet50 V1 640x640**

-Faster_R-CNN-ResNet50_V1 is a single-stage object detection model and the architecture of this model is complex because it has several moving parts.
+Faster_R-CNN-ResNet50_V1 is a two-stage object detection model and the architecture of this model is complex because it has several moving parts.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196794462-950de22a-3f18-4c62-9a88-db5bb382f3d1.png">